 “Dialectical” means bringing together two opposite ideas.
-In DBT, that balance is between accepting yourself as you are while also working to make meaningful changes in your life.
+In DBT therapy, that balance is between accepting yourself as you are while also working to make meaningful changes in your life.
 This therapy is especially effective for people who struggle with emotional regulation, impulsive behaviors, or patterns that cause harm.

 What is dialectical behavior therapy (DBT)?